 Writing It All Down

 As you may know, regular documentation is a critical part of responsible sanctuary animal care.
-In order to maximize the value of your parrot health examinations, we’ve developed a free printable parrot health exam form for sanctuaries and rescues!
+In order to maximize the value of your parrot health checks, we’ve developed a free printable parrot health check form for sanctuaries and rescues!

 We are currently working on a Common Parrot Health Issues resource to help identify what may be amiss, but you should always discuss any potential health issues with a qualified avian veterinarian or expert.